Embed in your website

 Web 3D mode: example embedding in a Wordpress post

 If you want to insert your scene as part of a pre-existing website, you can simply place the inserted HTML code block in the corresponding part, and modify the styles to your liking.
-In this example we will show how to do this inside a Wordpress post:
+For a plain HTML web you can just use the HTML code Onirix provices in the Embed menu.
+For a markup website like this one, you can include HTML blocks on top of the code provided, to get something like this:

 Step 4: Modify the styles and behavior inside the iframe